Cassia fistula: Cultivation

 Cassia fistula is widely grown as an ornamental plant in tropical and subtropical areas.
-It blooms in late spring/earlysummer in hot, dry weather.
-Flowering is profuse, with trees being covered with yellow flowers, many times with almost no leaf being seen.
+It blooms in late spring/early summer in hot, dry weather.
+Flowering is profuse, with trees being covered with yellow flowers, many times with almost no visible leaves.
 It grows well in dry climates.
 Growth for this tree is best in full sun on well-drained soil; it is relatively drought-tolerant and slightly salt-tolerant.
 It will tolerate light brief frost, but can get damaged if the cold persists.
 It can be subject to mildew or leaf spot, especially during the second half of the growing season.
 The tree blooms better with pronounced differences between summer and winter temperatures.

 Pollinators and seed dispersal

 Various species of bees and butterflies are known to be pollinators of C. fistula flowers, especially carpenter bees (Xylocopa sp.).
 In 1911, Robert Scott Troup conducted an experiment to determine how the seeds of C. fistula are dispersed.
 He found that golden jackals feed on the fruits and help in seed dispersal.